hanishkvc/prgs-docs-spreadsheetkvc/README.md

 #### Non csv or csv file with wrong fieldsep

-Loading a Non csv file and or a csv file with a different field seperator will lead to the loaded file setting the program's display to a single column view.
+Loading a Non csv file and or a csv file with a different field seperator can lead to the loaded file setting the program's display to a single column view.
 So also the content of the file will be clipped from display perspective.
 One could run the command